argonne-lcf/user-guides/docs/polaris/queueing-and-running-jobs/example-job-scripts.md

 * `--env OMP_NUM_THREADS=${NTHREADS}` : This is setting the environment variable `OMP_NUM_THREADS` : to determine the number of OpenMP threads per MPI rank.
 * `--env OMP_PLACES=threads` : This is indicating how OpenMP should distribute threads across the resource, in this case across hardware threads.

+Note, this example exhausts all 64 logical cores available on each compute node CPU.
+Some applications do not benefit from utilizing the CPU's SMT2 capabilities, and such software may achieve better performance by setting `NRANKS_PER_NODE=16` such that each of the 32 physical cores only runs a single OpenMP thread.

 ## GPU MPI Example

 Using the CPU job submission example above as a baseline, there are not many additional changes needed to enable an application to make use of the 4 NVIDIA A100 GPUs on each Polaris node.
 In the following 2-node example (because `#PBS -l select=2` indicates the number of nodes requested), 4 MPI ranks will be started on each node assigning 1 MPI rank to each GPU in a round-robin fashion.
-A simple example using a similar job submission script on Polaris is available in the [Getting Started Repo](https://github.com/argonne-lcf/GettingStarted/tree/master/Examples/Polaris/affinity_gpu).
+A simple example using a similar job submission script on Polaris is available in the [Getting Started Repo](https://github.com/argonne-lcf/GettingStarted/blob/master/Examples/Polaris/affinity_gpu/).

 ```bash
 #!/bin/bash -l